lanl-aea/waves/docs/tutorial_introduction.rst

 Start Options
 *************

-Users who want to jump straight to a minimally functional simulation workflow example can start with the :ref:`quickstart`.
+Users who want to jump straight to a minimally functional simulation workflow with native `SCons`_ can start with the :ref:`scons_quickstart`.
+The :ref:`quickstart` has the same features but uses the `WAVES`_ extension to `SCons`_.
 For a detailed discussion of a recommended best practices `SCons`_  and `WAVES-EABM`_ project setup, meta data, and features, start with :ref:`tutorialsconstruct`.
 It's also possible to skip the detailed project setup discussion and start with the simulation task definitions and discussion directly in :ref:`tutorial_geometry_waves`.

 *************
 Prerequisites